Barra: Film and TV

 Barra is home to a TV production company, Little Day Productions, who produced the documentary Barra to Barcelona, which was broadcast on BBC Alba in 2022 and 2023.
 Much of their work features Barra and Vatersay.
 Barra has regularly featured in various television programmes on the Scottish Gaelic channel BBC Alba since it began broadcasting in 2008.

 The 1949 Ealing Studios comedy Whisky Galore! was filmed on Barra.
 The film is based on the novel Whisky Galore by Sir Compton Mackenzie, itself a fictionalised telling of the story of the SS Politician, which ran aground with a cargo of some 50,000 cases of whisky on board in 1941.
 Mackenzie, who lived near the airport and died in 1972, is buried in a grave marked by a simple cross at Cille Bharra cemetery, which is situated a little way up the hillside overlooking Eoligarry jetty.
 The sequel Rockets Galore! was also filmed in and around the island.

 The 1976 romance Emily by Jilly Cooper was filmed on the island; it starred Gemma Craven and Ronald Pickup.
-The sitcom Dad's Army, broadcast from 1968 to 1977, Private Frazer claims to be from Barra, which he often describes as "a wild and lonely place".
+In the sitcom Dad's Army, broadcast from 1968 to 1977, Private Frazer claims to be from Barra, which he often describes as "a wild and lonely place".

-Barra was featured on Time Team, in which archeologists excavated several Iron Age sites.
+Barra was featured on Time Team, in which archaeologists excavated several Iron Age sites.

 Barra was also featured in the 2006 Channel 5 documentary Extraordinary People: The Boy Who Lived Before, where a young boy named Cameron, who lived in Glasgow, claimed to have memories of past life on the island.

 The island was the location for the fifth (2011) and sixth series (2012) of the BBC Two documentary An Island Parish documenting the arrival and subsequent experiences of a new Catholic priest on the island – Father John Paul.